-Measurable statements of what we seek to achieve Innovation occurs when students can transfer what they know to new situations and are empowered to be creative, innovative and think critically.
+Measurable statements of what we seek to achieve

+Innovation occurs when students can transfer what they know to new situations and are empowered to be creative, innovative and think critically.

-Indicators of achieving outcomes Learners participate in maker-centered, career foundations technology and career technology studies that engage learners in authentic, real-world, experiential, hands-on learning environments and experiences.
+- learners participate in maker-centered, career foundations technology and career technology studies that engage learners in authentic, real-world, experiential, hands-on learning environments and experiences. - learners apply knowledge, understanding and skills in real life contexts and situations